 Once Social Security determines that a Colorado disability claimant meets the basic eligibility criteria for either SSDI or SSI (Supplemental Security Income), the agency sends the claimant's file to Colorado's Disability Determination Service (DDS).
 DDS is a state agency run by Colorado's Department of Human Services.
 DDS has one office, located at 3190 S. Vaughn Way, Aurora, CO 80014-9833.
 Its telephone number is (303) 368-4100.

-After a disability application is denied in Colorado, claimants have 60 days to appeal the denial, and their appeals are scheduled for hearings with an administrative law judge.
-(Unlike other states, there is no requirement that you first request reconsideration with DDS.)
+After a disability application is denied in Colorado, claimants have 60 days to appeal the denial.
+After first requesting that DDS review the claim ("reconsideration"), a claimant can request a hearing with an administrative law judge.

 Social Security's Office of Hearing Operations (OHO, formerly known as the Office of Disability Adjudication and Review) handles disability hearings for SSI and SSDI claimants.
 Colorado has two OHO offices.
 Individuals who live near Alamosa, Canon City, Durango, Glenwood Springs, Grand Junction, La Junta, Montrose, Pueblo, and Trinidad use the OHO office located in Colorado Springs:

 Plaza of the Rockies